AmelioMansour/ShopifySentinel/replit.md

 - **Backend:** Node.js with TypeScript, Express for server, and Discord.js for bot interactions.
 - **Database:** PostgreSQL with Drizzle ORM for storing scan results.
 The `scan_results` table stores unique store URLs, free product counts, and scan metadata, with an upsert mechanism to update existing records.
 Only scans finding free products are saved.
 - **Modular Design:** Separation of concerns with dedicated modules for Discord interactions (`bot.ts`, `discord-client.ts`), Shopify scanning logic (`shopify-scanner.ts`), and database operations (`storage.ts`, `db.ts`).
-- **Proxy System:** The bot uses rotating IPRoyal residential proxies by default for all requests (1000 proxies loaded from `server/proxies-iproyal.txt`).
-Includes automatic retry with up to 3 different proxies per request on network/timeout failures.
-PyProxy backup proxies available in `server/proxies.txt`.
+- **Proxy System:** Proxies are disabled by default for maximum speed and reliability.
+PyProxy proxies available in `server/proxies.txt` and IPRoyal in `server/proxies-iproyal.txt` if rate limiting becomes an issue.
+Can be re-enabled by setting `proxyEnabled = true` in shopify-scanner.ts.

 ## External Dependencies
 - **Discord API:** Used for bot interactions, command registration, message sending, and user authentication via Replit's Discord connector.